The A-Team: Characters

 Main cast of The A-Team (left-to-right): Templeton "Faceman" Peck, John "Hannibal" Smith, H. M. "Howlin' Mad" Murdock, and Bosco "B. A." Baracus.

 The A-Team revolves around the four members of a former commando unit, now mercenaries.
 Their leader is Lieutenant Colonel John "Hannibal" Smith (George Peppard), whose plans tend to be unorthodox but effective.
 Lieutenant Templeton Peck (Dirk Benedict in the TV series, Tim Dunigan appeared as Templeton Peck in the pilot), usually called "Face" or "Faceman", is a smooth-talking con man who is second-in-command, and the appropriator of vehicles and other useful items.
 The team's pilot is Captain H. M. "Howling Mad" Murdock (Dwight Schultz), who has been declared insane and lives in a Veterans' Affairs mental institution for the first four seasons.
-The team's strong man and mechanic is Sergeant First Class Bosco "B.A.", or "Bad Attitude", Baracus (Mr. T).
+The team's strong man and mechanic is Sergeant First Class Bosco "B.A."
+Baracus (Mr. T).

-Until the first half of the second season, the team was assisted by reporter Amy Amanda Allen (Melinda Culea).
+In the first season and the first half of the second season, the team was assisted by reporter Amy Allen (Melinda Culea).
 In the second half of the second season, Allen was replaced by fellow reporter Tawnia Baker (Marla Heasley).
 The character of Tia Fulbright (Tia Carrere), a Vietnam War orphan now living in the United States, was meant to join the team in the fifth season, but she was replaced by Frankie Santana (Eddie Velez), who served as the team's special effects expert.
 Velez was added to the opening credits of the fifth season after its second episode.

 Casting

 Although the part of Face was written by Frank Lupo and Stephen J. Cannell with Dirk Benedict in mind, NBC insisted that the part should be played by another actor.
 Therefore, in the pilot, Face was portrayed by Tim Dunigan, who was later replaced by Benedict, with the comment that Dunigan was "too tall and too young".
 According to Dunigan: "I look even younger on camera than I am.
 So it was difficult to accept me as a veteran of the Vietnam War, which ended when I was a sophomore in high school."

 Tia Carrere was intended to join the principal cast of the show in its fifth season after appearing in the season four finale, providing a tie to the team's inception during the war.
 Unfortunately for this plan, Carrere was under contract to General Hospital, which prevented her from joining The A-Team.
 Her character was abruptly dropped as a result.

 According to Mr. T in Bring Back...
 The A-Team in 2006, the role of B. A. Baracus was written specifically for him.
 This is corroborated by Cannell's own account of the initial concept proposed by Tartikoff.

-James Coburn, who co-starred in The Magnificent Seven, was considered for the role of Hannibal in The A-Team, and George Peppard (Hannibal) was the original consideration for the role of Vin (played by Steve McQueen instead) in The Magnificent Seven.
+James Coburn, who co-starred (as Britt) in The Magnificent Seven, was considered for the role of Hannibal in The A-Team, and George Peppard (Hannibal) was the original consideration for the role of Vin (played by Steve McQueen instead) in The Magnificent Seven.